hawtio/hawtio/docs/GetStarted.md

 If you are working offline and have no access to the internet on the machines you want to use with hawtio then you may wish to
  <a class="btn" href="https://oss.sonatype.org/content/repositories/public/io/hawt/hawtio-default-offline/1.2.1/hawtio-default-offline-1.2.1.war">Download hawtio-default-offline.war</a> which avoids some pesky errors appearing in your log on startup (as the default behaviour is to clone a git repo on startup for some default wiki and dashboard content).

-To see whats changed lately check out the [change log](http://hawt.io/changelog.html).

 If you don't see a Tomcat / Jetty / JBoss tab for your container you may need to enable JMX.